We thought this Chinese Helmet was Junk

 What material is the Chinese ballistic helmet made from?

-The Chinese ballistic helmet tested is made from Aramid fibers, which is a material similar to Kevlar, offering ballistic protection.
+The Chinese ballistic helmet tested is constructed from Aramid fiber, a material similar to Kevlar, which is known for its ballistic protection properties.
+This is a significant upgrade from previous HDPE helmets that failed testing.

-How did the Chinese helmet perform in ballistic tests?
+How did the Chinese ballistic helmet perform in testing?

-What are the drawbacks of this budget Chinese ballistic helmet?
+What were the drawbacks of the Chinese ballistic helmet?

-While its ballistic performance is impressive for the price, the helmet's straps and adjustment system are considered low quality and uncomfortable for extended wear.
+While the ballistic performance was impressive, the helmet's straps and adjustment system were criticized for being low quality and uncomfortable to wear.
+The rubberized coating also tears easily when cut.

 More Tactical & Gear Videos You Might Like